ksandermann/cloud-toolbox/README.md

 # custom ca certificates`
 All CAs placed inside ```~/ca-certificates``` on the host system will be mounted into the container and trusted on startup.

-# terraform <=0.14 and >=0.15
-While a lot of projects and workspaces have already been upgraded to terraform >= 0.15, terraform 0.14 remains necessary to ugprade old workspaces.
-0.14 can be used via binary `terraform14`, while 1 is available via binary `terraform`.

 # multi-platform support
 Starting with release *2022-08-25_01*, arm64/aarch64 and amd64 are supported and have been tested on linux/amd64 and Macbook M1.